RaphaelIT7/gmod-lua-shared/README.md

 - [x] Fixed the Stack
 - [x] (IMPORTANT) Find out why functions like Material crash.
 Are we missing something?
 - [x] Implement continue
-- [ ] What makes this call?
+- [x] What makes this call?
 What is broken? `CLuaInterface::CheckString 1068146288`
+NOTE: I should actual give Msg the Value to ACTUALLY print the REAL value and not some memory.
 - [ ] What causes a stack leak?
 A bunch of nil values end up on the stack.
 - [x] Fix SetMember functions causing `[MENU ERROR] attempt to index a string value`
 - [ ] Type Errors cause engine errors.